-The U.S. Agency for International Development (USAID) and Government of Jordan (GOJ) have partnered in development for more than 60 years.
-USAID has longstanding programs in water, education, health, economic development and democratic governance.
-The Syria crisis—and resulting influx of refugees into Jordan—has impacted USAID’s ongoing activities, as well as Jordan’s ability to meet the needs of the people within its borders.
+The U.S. Agency for International Development (USAID) and Government of Jordan (GOJ) have partnered in development in Jordan for more than 60 years.
+USAID has longstanding programs in Jordan in water, education, health, economic development and energy, and democracy and governance.
+The Syria crisis – and resulting influx of refugees into Jordan – has impacted USAID’s ongoing activities, as well as the GOJ’s ability to meet the needs of the people within its borders.
 USAID supports the GOJ and Jordan’s host communities as they cope with the crisis.
-We have re-oriented existing programs to account for the refugee situation and added funds to focus directly on stresses caused by the Syria crisis.
+USAID has re-oriented existing programs to account for the refugee situation and has dedicated additional funding to focus on stresses caused by the Syria crisis.

 STRESSES ON JORDANIAN COMMUNITIES

-- Increased education, health and energy costs for the Government of Jordan.
+- Increased costs for education, health and energy.

-- Crowded classes and divergent student skills and educational backgrounds in some communities.
+- Crowded classrooms with divergent student skills and educational backgrounds.

-- Pressure on scarce water, sanitation and wastewater resources.
+- Increased pressure on scarce water and wastewater resources.

 - Crowded health facilities and shortages of medications and other health supplies in some communities.

 - Increased tension within communities due to greater competition for employment, increased costs for food and housing, and more solid waste and litter.

 - Increased potential for gender-based violence and human trafficking.

 HOW USAID IS MITIGATING THE IMPACT

 - Supporting the construction of the Za’atri-Hofa pipeline and pumping station, the rehabilitation of Sumayah pump station, and the construction of Mafraq wastewater treatment plant to significantly increase water supply and wastewater treatment services in northern Jordan.

 - Providing additional funding for water conservation and infrastructure renovations, including small loans and grants for water catchment and storage, and support to local water companies for infrastructure repair and maintenance.